TrueBlocks/trueblocks-core/src/other/install/RUNNING_A_NODE.md

 You may use a remote node if you wish or a testnet node by changing the rpcProvider option in the configuration file.
 The caching capabilities of TrueBlocks really shines in the remote scenario.
 Using TrueBlocks, we've seen performance increases of nearly two orders of magnitude over requesting the same data repeatedly from Infura.

 By default, so as to not over burden your hard drive, TrueBlocks does not cache every request.
-For example, the `getBlock` command only caches if you tell it to with the [currently undocumented] `--force` option:
+For example, the `getBlocks` command only caches if you tell it to with the [currently undocumented] `--cache` option:

-    getBlock 1001001 --force

-You may check where a block is with the `whereBlock` command:

-    whereBlock 1001001
+    getBlocks 1001001 --cache

-The Infura platform does not run their nodes with `--tracing on` nor `--pruning archive`; therefore, the behavior of operations such as getState, getTokenInfo and getTrace, which are dependant on either tracing or archiving, is undefined.
+The Infura platform does not run their nodes with `--tracing on` nor `--pruning archive`; therefore, the behavior of operations such as getState, getTokens and getTraces, which are dependant on either tracing or archiving, is undefined.